 Steel construction products

-Semi-finished billets, blooms and slabs from the continuous casting process are transformed into a variety of construction products by various processes of heating and mechanical working.
-The resulting products are either used directly in fabrication of steel components, to be assembled in structures on site or made into further products for use in construction.
+Semi-finished billets, blooms, beam blanks and slabs from the continuous casting process are transformed into a variety of construction products by various processes of heating and mechanical working.
+The resulting products are either used directly in fabrication of steel components, that are subsequently assembled into structures on site, or made into further products for use in construction.

 This article reviews the various forms of steel construction products and describes how they are produced.
 Material properties for the products are discussed in a separate article.

 Steel is a strong material that is highly resistant to shaping at normal temperatures but this resistance lessens considerably at higher temperatures.
-For that reason the billets, blooms and slabs from the steelmaking process are shaped into basic products at carefully controlled elevated temperatures.
+For that reason the billets, blooms, beam blanks and slabs from the steelmaking process are shaped into basic products at carefully controlled elevated temperatures.

-The method that is most commonly used for shaping is to heat the steel to around 1,200°C in a reheat furnace and roll the steel, squeezing it between sets of cylinders or rolls.
-Rolls are arranged in pairs and housed in a 'stand'.
+The method that is most commonly used for shaping is to heat the steel to around 1,280°C in a reheat furnace and then roll the steel, squeezing it between sets of rolls.
+Rolls are arranged in pairs, either just horizontally or both horizontally and vertically, and housed in a 'stand'.

 Forming finished steel construction products

 Normal plate sizes range from 5mm to 200mm thick, with widths up to 3.5m and lengths up to 18.0m.
-Plates with a nominal yield strength 275MPa or 355MPa can be supplied in either the as rolled, normalised or normalised rolled condition, and are rolled from continuously-cast slab.
+Plates with a nominal yield strength 275MPa or 355MPa, commonly used in construction, can be supplied in either the As Rolled, Normalised (N) or Normalised Rolled (NR) condition, and are rolled from continuously-cast slab.

-Close control of chemical composition is maintained to produce clean steels with consistent strength and toughness properties that meet all relevant national standards, and state-of-the art levellers produce flat plates with controlled residual stress.
+Close control of chemical composition is maintained to produce clean steels with consistent strength and toughness properties that meet all relevant national standards, as with all structural products, and state-of-the art levellers produce flat plates with controlled residual stress.

 Steel plate is commonly used in many different and demanding applications including: